-In this case, a different controller is desired than the one shown on the screen.
-It is necessary to select the desired controller, which is the QX551 BP43 In this example configuration.
+In this case a different controller than the one shown on the screen might be desired.
+It is then necessary to select the desired controller, which is the QX751 BP43 In this example configuration.
 Continue with Step 2.

 However, if you are satisfied with the controller selection, press a Base # tab.
 Go to Step 3